linslin/laravel-coffee-cache/readme.md

     $coffeeCache->finalize();
     ```
 - laravel-coffee-cache should now start to cache your GET Requests and creating cache files in `app/storage/coffeeCache`.
+- Create a config file in `./config/coffeeCache.php`.
+An example config can be found in this repository.

 ## Changelog

+### 1.12.0
+- Added a file and redis drivers to facades.
+- Added option `$coffeeCache->cookieHandledCacheEnabled` to handle the cache via cookies.
+This can be used to disable the cache for user sessions.

 ### 1.11.1
 - Fixed content type ignore for minify.